 When it comes to an acoustic guitar, the wood used in its construction ultimately defines the tone.
 The two main places where you’ll see a lot of variation in the wood is in the back, sides, and top (or soundboard).
 The back and sides are often made of the same material, and in lower-end guitars are often made of laminate, which is less expensive but lacks the resonance of solid woods, making the sound feel constrained or dead.

 There are many different woods that can be used.
 Rosewood is perhaps the most common for guitar bodies.
 There are a few different varieties of rosewood, each of which will have its own subtle tone variations, but in general rosewood gives you a slightly scooped mid-range and an otherwise relatively balanced tone across the frequency spectrum.
+The Indian rosewood variety used in the Blueridge model (see full specs) above is especially popular because of the extra boost it gives to the low end of your sound.
 Mahogany is another common tone wood.
-Mahogany guitars have a warm tone with a strong mid-range and less abrasive highs.
-The Sapele used in the Taylor model (see full specs) above is a less common but very musical tone wood, giving you a brighter sound than either rosewood or mahogany.
+Guitars that use mahogany for the back have a warm tone with a strong mid-range and less abrasive highs.

 In terms of the top, there are two main woods you’ll see being used: spruce and cedar.
 Cedar produces a warmer tone and is more responsive to soft dynamics, making it excellent for finger pickers.
 Spruce is a bit of a harder wood and produces a brighter sound that’s generally better at higher dynamics than a cedar guitar, and sounds more natural when amplified.
 If you do a lot of strumming, a spruce topped guitar will give you a more powerful tone across the range.